cedra-labs/docs/docs/full-node.md

 | **Validator fullnode** | Directly follows a validator node. |
 | **Public fullnode**    | Follows another fullnode.          |

-The functionality is identical—the label only reflects who the upstream is.
+The functionality is identical - the label only reflects who the upstream is.

 ## Why Run a Fullnode?